 Benefits, as required by NRS, are determined by the number of years of accredited service at time of retirement and the member's highest average compensation in any 36 consecutive months, with special provisions for members entering the System on or after January 1, 2010, and July 1, 2015.
 Benefit payments to which participants or their beneficiaries may be entitled under the plan include pension benefits, disability benefits, and survivor benefits.
 Monthly benefit allowances for members are computed as 2.5% of average compensation for each accredited year of service before July 1, 2001.
 For service earned on and after July 1, 2001, this multiplier is 2.67% of average compensation.
+For members entering the System on or after January 1, 2010, there is a 2.5% multiplier.
 For members entering the System on or after July 1, 2015, there is a 2.25% multiplier.